astronomer/airflow-guides/guides/airflow-database.md

 > **Note**: This guide provides an informative overview of the inner workings of the Airflow metadata database.
 We strongly advise against directly modifying the metadata database since this can cause dependency issues and corrupt your Airflow instance!

-The metadata database is a core component of Airflow, and is used to store crucial information about both the configuration of your Airflow environment as well as all metadata relevant for the scheduler regarding DAGs, tasks and individual runs.
+The metadata database is a core component of Airflow, and is used to store crucial information about both the configuration of your Airflow environment as well as all metadata relevant for the scheduler regarding past and present DAG and task runs.

+Loosing this data can not only interfere heavily with the functioning of your DAGs, for example if needed variables or connections are lost, but also cause you to be unable to access any history on past DAG runs or cause critical errors in your Airflow instance.
+This is why we highly recommend to have a backup and disaster recovery plan for your metadata database in place.
+The ideal tools and set up will depend on your organization's needs and use case.

+> [Astronomer customers](https://www.astronomer.io/) can profit from a comprehensive backup and recovery plan that will be configured according to your needs.

-In this guide we will explain what kind of data Airflow saves in its metadata database, give an overview over key tables and Airflow specific database best practises, as well as talk about disaster recovery in Airflow.
+In this guide we will explain Airflow metadata database specifications, what kind of content is saved, what the key best practises are when working with metadata database related commands as well as different ways you can access data of interest.

-## Content of the Metadata Database
+## Database Specifications

 Airflow uses SQLAlchemy and Object Relational Mapping (ORM) in Python to connect and interact with the underlying metadata database from the application layer.
 Thus, any database supported by [SQLAlchemy](https://www.sqlalchemy.org/) can theoretically be configured to host Airflow's metadata.
-On Astronomer, each Airflow deployment is equipped with PostgreSQL database for this purpose.
+On Astronomer, each Airflow deployment is equipped with a PostgreSQL database for this purpose.
+PostgresSQL is both the most common choice and recommended to use for the metadata database by the Airflow community.

+When running Airflow locally by default a 2GB SQLite database will be spun up, which is intended for development purposes only.
+Astro CLI by default will start Airflow with a PostgresSQL database of 1GB.
+When configuring a custom database backend it is advisable to make sure [your version is fully supported](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-up-database.html#choosing-database-backend) by the Airflow.

+## Content of the Metadata Database

+> **Note**: For many use-cases you can access contents from the metadata database via the Airflow UI or the stable REST API.
+These points of access are always preferable to querying the metadata database directly!

 There are several types of metadata stored in the metadata database.

-One group of tables handles users' login information and permissions for a specific airflow instance, another set of tables deals with storing variables, connections and XComs while other tables contain data the scheduler uses to organize DAG and task runs.
+- Tables related to users' login information and permissions for a specific airflow instance.
+The names of these tables all start with `ab_`.
+- Tables storing input like variables, connections and XComs.
+- Tables the scheduler uses to organize DAG and task runs.
+- Other tables for example to keep track of the current [Alembic](https://alembic.sqlalchemy.org/en/latest/index.html) version or of tasks that missed their [SLA](https://www.astronomer.io/guides/error-notifications-in-airflow/#airflow-slas).

 Changes to the Airflow metadata database configuration and its schema are very common and happen with almost every minor update.
 For this reason, prior to Airflow 2.3 you could not downgrade your Airflow instance in place.
 With Airflow 2.3 the `db downgrade` command was added, providing an option to [downgrade Airflow](https://airflow.apache.org/docs/apache-airflow/2.3.0/usage-cli.html#downgrading-airflow).

-> **Note** Always backup your database before running any database operations!
+> **Note**: Always backup your database before running any database operations!

 While changes to the schema happen regularly, key content is stored in the same tables spanning several recent versions.

-A set of tables starting with `ab_*` bundles types of permissions for different sections of Airflow together to form roles which are assigned to individual users.
+A set of tables starting with `ab_` bundles types of permissions for different sections of Airflow together to form roles which are assigned to individual users.
 As an admin user you can access some of the content of the tables in the Airflow UI under the **Security** tab.

 Metadata which can be found under the **Admin** tab in the Airflow UI such as variables, [connections](https://www.astronomer.io/guides/connections) and [XComs](https://www.astronomer.io/guides/airflow-passing-data-between-tasks) are stored in their respective tables as well as [slots assigned to pools](https://www.astronomer.io/guides/airflow-pools/) and [SLA misses](https://www.astronomer.io/guides/error-notifications-in-airflow/#airflow-slas).